MarekMatyas/Practice-project-Simple-Website-using-Docker/Practice-projects/Instructions.md

 ## For external use

-- `docker pull marekmatyas/own-web-project-repo`
+- `docker pull marekmatyas/my-own-web-project`
+- run the container
+- check browser->localhost

+**Possible blocker when pushing to Registry**- You might have to create a tag before pushing:
-- `docker run -d -p 80:80 marekmatyas/own-web-project-repo`
+- `docker tag "imageID" "username"/"nameofImage":tag(latest)`
-- Check browser `localhost`
+- Then push

 # Thank you